Fortelinea/MotorolaCoreScannerNet/README.md

-# Motorola CoreScanner Driver Wrapper
+# Motorola / Zebra CoreScanner Driver Wrapper
-//TODO Come up with a better name.

 C# Wrapper for the Motorola CoreScanner Driver.

+Makes using the Motorola / Zebra Scanners much easier (handles much of the duplicate code and XML for you).

 Visit website for documentation. http://fortelinea.github.io/MotorolaCoreScannerNet/

 #The MIT License (MIT)